seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Cannot induce you to attend my words,

 *\[To LUCIUS]*
-Speak, Rome’s dear friend, as erst our ancestor,
+Speak, Rome's dear friend, as erst our ancestor,
 When with his solemn tongue he did discourse
-To love-sick Dido’s sad attending ear
+To love-sick Dido's sad attending ear
 The story of that baleful burning night
-When subtle Greeks surprised King Priam’s Troy,
+When subtle Greeks surprised King Priam's Troy,
-Tell us what Sinon hath bewitch’d our ears,
+Tell us what Sinon hath bewitch'd our ears,
 Or who hath brought the fatal engine in
 That gives our Troy, our Rome, the civil wound.
 My heart is not compact of flint nor steel;